microsoft/WhatTheHack/015-Serverless/Coach/Solution-06.md

     e.
 For resource, select your recently created Event Grid.

     f.
-For Event Tyeps, click **Add Event Type**, then enter **`savePlateData`** into the event types field.
+For Event Types, click **Add Event Type**, then enter **`savePlateData`** into the event types field.
 If you specified a different name in the `SendToEventGrid` class in the TollBooth solution, use that instead.

     g.
 Ensure the Endpoint Type is Azure Functions and the Endpoint is your **`savePlateData`**